-Expanded reality for minimally invasive and image-guided surgery
+Expanded reality for minimally invasive surgery

-Minimally Invasive Surgery (MIS) is becoming a preferred choice of surgeons in many surgical specialties.
+Minimally Invasive Surgery (MIS) is becoming a preferred choice of surgeons in many surgical specialities.
 Still, MIS has posed significant challenges in terms of narrow surgical corridors and depth perception of anatomic structures.
-Using the high magnification features of surgical devices and existence of surgical instruments in the surgical view exacerbate these challenges and result in highly restricted surgical views for surgeons.
+Using the high magnification features of surgical devices and the existence of surgical instruments in the surgical view exacerbate these challenges and result in highly restricted surgical views for surgeons.

 Our team is developing ER4Surgery, a software solution powered by processing multiple video feeds of surgical scenes with a custom algorithm pipeline.
 Our goal is to provide an Expanded Reality (ER) capability for the whole surgical field through which surgeons could work over the areas of interest with a high zoom function and simultaneous visualization of the adjacent structures.

 We are currently conducting our Business Finland -funded Research-to-Business project.
 Our solution help neurosurgeons to see better during operations, which saves times and increases patient safety

 •Expansion of surgical field of view in image-guided and MIS without causing interruptions in the workflow

 •Automated calibration in response to varying angles and alignments of the operator camera

 •Real-time video mosaicking and image distortion management